 I entered the field of education teaching Social Studies to fourth and fifth grade students in a suburb of Cleveland, Ohio.
 Upon relocating to Pennsylvania, I worked with children and adolescents as a community-based mental health therapist.
 In the years prior to entering academia, I also worked as an administrator for a multi-county, community-based Autism program, as well as, co-ordinating a large special education preschool program, that also served multiple counties.

-At Westminster, I teach Foundations of Special Education, Educational Psychology, and Early Childhood classes for our undergraduate program.
+At Westminster, I teach Educational Psychology, Testing and Assessment, and Educational Law classes for our undergraduate program.
 I teach Counseling Theories and Practice, Techniques in Counseling and Psychotherapy, and Groups Process in our Graduate Program.I also advise Westminster's Kappa Delta Pi chapter, which is the Educational Honors Society.

-I am currently a member of the American Counseling Association, the National Association for the Education of Young Children, The Pennsylvania Association for the Education of Young Children, and Kappa Delta Pi
+I am currently a member of the American Counseling Association, the Council for Exceptional Children, and Kappa Delta Pi

 My research interests include the effects of trauma on a child's psychopathological development, the effects of burnout and compassion fatigue in education, and the effective treatment of challenging behaviors in the classroom.